 Binz: The main reason people switch is what's known as adverse selection - you are basically helping yourself out, even if the whole system is not necessarily as profitable.
 Time-of-use rates have been offered in Colorado for a long time and no one takes them.
 So my guess is that eventually we will get to a system where such rates will be mandated.
-My prediction for the immediate term is that we will probably not have mandated real-time pricing, but more likely time-of-use block pricing, with critical peak pricing as part of it.
-To me that seems to touch all of the areas that are necessary: providing an off-peak, nighttime attractive rate for such things as vehicle charging, and providing the average on-peak rate - not the needle peak - for most of the rest of the time.
-Those periods where you either want to interrupt, use demand response, or send out a 46 cent signal, that would be one I can imagine eventually becoming mandatory.
-I don't think that people will opt into that fast enough to make it helpful.
+My prediction for the immediate term is that we will probably not have mandated real-time pricing, but more likely time-of-use block pricing, with critical peak the next natural evolution of what a smart home is going to be?